zzmp/hifi-docs/_articles/settings/advanced-setting.md

 category: settings
 ---

-Here&rsquo;s an overview of Markdown syntax that you can use anywhere on GitHub.com or in your own text files.
+An overview of advanced settings in Hifi.